JHKONG1999/weather-app/README.md

 # Weather-App
 Welcome to My Weather App!
-This app soon will be the coolest AI Product in the town!

--The weather data is from http://open-meteo.com
+-The weather data API is from http://open-meteo.com

 -The list with over 40,000 cities around world stems from https://simplemaps.com/data/world-cities